© 2021 CyberNews - Latest tech news, product reviews, and analyses.

 Even though antivirus software is useful, you can improve your security further by going beyond simple file scanning.
 Many Internet security suites and corporate endpoint protection solutions scan email attachments, websites, and other common attack vectors.
 Gmail and Outlook also scan attachments by default.

 Protecting against the potential effects of malware is often just as important as protecting against malware itself.
 Ransomware encrypts files, so having a backup of your data beforehand makes it a lot less dangerous.
-Using multi-factor authentication means that credential-stealing spyware can’t log into your accounts without you approving the second factor.
+Using multi-factor authentication may lower the chances of credential-stealing spyware logging into your accounts without you approving the second factor.

 No matter what software or techniques you choose to use, vigilance and common sense matter.
 Most malware requires convincing you that it’s legitimate, so stay on your toes and don’t trust software blindly.